Vickers

 Vickers was a British engineering company that existed from 1828 until 1999.
 It was formed in Sheffield as a steel foundry by Edward Vickers and his father-in-law, and soon became famous for casting church bells.
 The company went public in 1867, acquired more businesses, and began branching out into military hardware and shipbuilding.

-In 1911, the company expanded into aircraft manufacture and opened a flying school.
-They expanded even further into electrical and railway manufacturing, and in 1928 acquired an interest in the Supermarine.
+In 1911, the company expanded into aircraft manufacturing and opened a flying school.
+During World War One it was one of the main armaments manufacturers of the Allied nations.
+Post-war it expanded even further, into electrical and railway manufacturing, and in 1928 acquired an interest in the aircraft manufacturer Supermarine.

 Beginning in the 1960s, various parts of the company were nationalised, and in 1999 the rest of the company was acquired by Rolls-Royce plc, which sold the defence arm to Alvis plc.
 The Vickers name lived on in Alvis Vickers, until the latter was acquired by BAE Systems in 2004 to form BAE Systems Land Systems.

 History

 Early history

 Vickers was formed in Sheffield as a steel foundry by Edward Vickers and his father-in-law George Naylor in 1828.
 Naylor was a partner in the foundry Naylor & Sanderson and Vickers' brother William owned a steel rolling operation.
 Edward's investments in the railway industry allowed him to gain control of the company, based at Millsands and known as Naylor Vickers and Company.
 It began by making steel castings and quickly became famous for casting church bells.
 In 1854 Vickers' sons Thomas (a militia officer known familiarly as 'Colonel Tom') and Albert joined the business and their considerable talents – Tom Vickers as a metallurgist and Albert as a team-builder and salesman – were key to its subsequent rapid development.
 "Its great architects," the historian Clive Trebilcock writes, "Colonel T.E.
 (1833–1915) and Albert (1838–1919) Vickers... provided both inspired technical leadership... and equally astute commercial direction.
 Both men were autocrats by temperament, but neither shunned advice or avoided delegation; each, but particularly Albert, had a marked gift for the selection of talented subordinates."

 In 1863 the company moved to a new site in Sheffield on the River Don in Brightside.